-Study music in the context of its modern application rather than historical period on our full-time Music degree in Cambridge.
-Choose to study abroad in the US, and get support to find work placements.
+Study music in the context of its modern application rather than historical period on our full-time Music BA (Hons) degree in Cambridge.
+Choose to study abroad for one semester, and get support to find work placements.
 Immerse yourself in our performance culture and prepare for a career as a professional musician, composer, music technologist or teacher.

 You feel like you’re not simply a student but an active member of a musical community.

 On our BA (Hons) Music degree, you’ll discover a wealth of new music, along with critical approaches to heighten your understanding and appreciation.
 Our focus on ‘learning by doing’ will strengthen your performance skills, and help you put this theory into practice.

 Rather than studying music by its historical period or geographical location, you’ll consider its application to particular fields in working life, such as film, technology and education.
 This will allow you to explore its relationship to other art forms and disciplines, and to wider society as well, giving you a modern context for all your musical knowledge that you can transfer easily to a future career.

 To help you progress as a musician or vocalist, you’ll receive individual instrumental or vocal tuition from visiting tutors of international repute.
 Your performance skills will be developed through weekly workshops, with regular feedback on your progress.

 You’ll also have plenty of opportunities to perform in public venues across Cambridge and beyond, including regular concerts by Anglia Ruskin Orchestra and Chorus and our on-campus band evenings.

 Our close links with venues and other companies, such as Cambridge Junction and international music management company Hazard Chase, will give you the chance to make contact with industry leaders before you graduate.

 Course Leader: Dr Paul Rhys